 If you are interested in receiving Stack data, contact your G2 representative to learn more.

-G2 Stack enables you to gain insights about a buyer’s current software before reaching out.
 Use Stack data to empower your marketing and sales teams to:

 - Show how your product integrates with other products in a buyer’s tech stack.

-Viewing Stack data in my.G2 and CSV downloads
+Accessing Stack data in my.G2

 To access your Stack data, go to my.G2, then Buyer Activity > Buyer Intent > Your Signals.